How Blake Lively, Lucy Liu and More Found Their Signature Beauty Look

 Although Blake may be an alien from a planet where all the inhabitants look like beautiful, enchanting goddesses, she, too, has features the actress likes to emphasize.

-"Blake has more of a hooded eye, and she likes when her eyes and bone structure are played up," Kristopher noted.
+"Blake has more of a hooded eye, and she likes when her eyes and bone structure are played up," Kristofer noted.

 Of course, sometimes full glam is the only way to go—but there's a strategy to it.